 Jean-Pascal Hamelin studied conducting with Raffi Armenian at the Conservatoire de Musique du Québec à Montréal and with Jean-François Rivest and Paolo Bellomia at the Université de Montréal.
 He also trained in conducting in the United States and Europe with Harold Farberman at Bard College in New York and Gianluigi Gelmetti at the Chigiana Academy in Sienna, Italy.

 Trained as a pianist, Jean-Pascal Hamelin continues to perform the solo repertoire as well as concertos and chamber music.
-He began his piano studies at the Ecole Vincent-d’Indy, then at McGill University with Charles Reiner, where he earned a Bachelor of Music degree.
-He also studied piano in New York with Edna Golandsky and Dorothy Taubman.
-In 2010, to celebrate Chopin’s 200th birthday, he recorded an album of Chopin’s piano pieces entitled “Tableaux intimes,” for the Fidelio-Musicus label.
-He is also artistic director and co-founder of the Palexa label.
-He was an assistant producer and music commentator at Radio-Canada from 2000 to 2005 and a guest on Ici Musique’s Soirées Classiques, hosted by Mario Paquet.
+He studied piano at McGill University with Charles Reiner, where he earned a Bachelor of Music degree, and continued in New York with Edna Golandsky and Dorothy Taubman.
+He recorded an album of Chopin’s piano pieces entitled “Tableaux intimes” .
+He was an assistant producer and music commentator at Radio-Canada from 2000 to 2005 and a regular guest on Ici Musique’s Soirées Classiques.